Joy-less/Embers/Documentation.md

 	Repeats the given block from 0 to the integer, otherwise returns an enumerator.

 integer.upto(limit) {|n|}
-	Repeats the given block from the integer to the limit, otherwise returns an enumerator.
+	Repeats the given block from the integer up to the limit, otherwise returns an enumerator.

 integer.downto(limit) {|n|}
-	Repeats the given block from the limit to the integer, otherwise returns an enumerator.
+	Repeats the given block from the integer down to the limit, otherwise returns an enumerator.
 ```
 ```
 Float::INFINITY